SeppiaBrilla/University-notes/Deep learning/Value based.md

 ## Deep Q-learning

-The previus algorithm is very inefficient for large envinronments with a lot of actions and states, thus, impossible to use in most of the cases.
+The previous algorithm is very inefficient for large environments with a lot of actions and states, thus, impossible to use in most of the cases.
 A solution is to use deep learning in order to approximate more efficiently the Q_table.
 The loss function would be the difference between the expected outcome and the real one.

 To compute the value of the q table of a given state, we need to get the maximum possible outcome from that state.
-So, since to compute the loss function we also need the "real" maximum outcome of an action, we must use the network also to compute the outcome of the next state, then we can compute the loss and update the weigths.
+So, since to compute the loss function we also need the "real" maximum outcome of an action, we must use the network also to compute the outcome of the next state, then we can compute the loss and update the weights.
 But, doing so, not only the current value of the q table will be updated but also the value of the next state.
 This can bring instability to the training process.
 To fix this, we can copy the current weights of the net we are training in another identical network and use that to compute the q table value of the next state.
 The weights of the second network will be copied periodically from the first one.